V5 User GuideLast Updated: 8/8/2025

 • Proof

-This list type is used for when you send activity proofs, you may create a proof list and add subscribers to it.
-When you initiate a proof and select the proof list, all of the subscriber within that proof list will receive the email proof.
+This list type is used for when you send activity proofs.
+You can create a proof list and add the subscribers you need to it.
+Once you initiate a proof and select the proof list, all the subscribers within that proof list will receive the email proof.

 • Approval